Emmotes/ic_spoilers/docs/cazrin.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **In Search of Knowledge** (Guess)
-> In Search of Knowledge - Cazrin's attacks and abilities gain additional effects based on the number of Books that she has collected in the current adventure:
+> Cazrin's attacks and abilities gain additional effects based on the number of Books that she has collected in the current adventure.
->  - 10+ Books (area 50/20+): Cazrin fires an additional Magic Missile with her base attack.
->  - 40+ Books (area 200/70+): Increase the effect of Sunny Disposition by 5% for each Book she has collected in the current adventure, stacking multiplicatively.
->  - 80+ Books (area 400/135+): Cazrin fires an additional Magic Missile with her base attack.
->  - 120+ Books (area 600/200+): When triggered, Mage Armor is now cast on all Champions in the formation instead of just Cazrin.
->  - 160+ Books (area 800/270+): Increase the effect of Unctuous Uggie by 1% for each Book Cazrin has collected in the current adventure, stacking additively.
->  - 200+ Books (area 1000/335+): Support Champions affected by Mage Armor have a 40% chance to deal an additional 5 seconds of BUD damage with each normal attack hit.
->  - 240+ Books (area 1200/400+): Mage Armor's damage prevention is increased to 50%.
->  - 300+ Books (area 1500/500+): For each Tanking Champion affected by Mage Armor, the effect of Sunny Disposition is increased by 400%, stacking multiplicatively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>